-One of the first things that I used to do as ‘prep’ work when visiting a location for the first time was do a sweep of the entire building and do a baseline ready for EMF.
+One of the first things that I used to do as ‘prep’ work when visiting a location for the first time was do a sweep of the entire building and do a baseline reading for EMF.
 I would familiarise myself where all power points were, perhaps a powerline in the wall, see if there were any spots that had a draft ….. you know the drill.
-My baselines were usually a few hours before an investigation or in same cases on a completely different day.
-This is the way quite a lot of investigators do their readings.
-But is this really effective?
+My baselines were usually a few hours before an investigation in the middle of the day or even in same cases on a completely different day.
+Is this really effective?

 What is the purpose of measuring baselines?

 Most investigators will do what we call a sweep using a range of devices to see if they are picking up any readings of electromagnetism.
 The Mel Meter is probably the most common in this instance.
 The reason being is that high levels of electromagnetism in an enclosed area can actually cause a person to hallucinate, become paranoid and feel like they are in the presence of something paranormal.
 It is one of the first things that an investigator will look for to help with debunking claims.
 It also means in theory that if you were to walk through a property and do your baseline readings, that is the basis from which you start collecting further data.
 If for example you are in a room and the baseline reading is 0.2.
 You would certainly be surprised if you saw a fluctuation where it suddenly jumped up to 2.0 for example.
 It also means that if someone else were to come in the room with a piece of equipment and not be aware of the baseline reading, some may interpret the fact that this particular room being at 0.2 could be something paranormal when in fact it sits at this rate all the time – according to a baseline.
 It is useful information to have.
 This is why it is important to do a baseline reading – it helps you to interpret your data collection.

 Does the time or day that you do the baseline make a difference?